 Urgent Care

-Orthopedic & Sports Injuries in Lancaster & Palmdale, CA
+Orthopedic & Sports Injuries in Lancaster, CA, serving Palmdale

-Evaluation for sprains, strains, joint pain, sports injuries, and select simple fractures with same-day guidance.
+Evaluation for sprains, strains, joint pain, sports injuries, and select simple fractures with visit guidance when available.

 Call the Clinic